dantaki/gtCNV/README.md

 # gtCNV

-Speedy copy number estimation through statistical learning techniques
+Speedy copy number estimation through machine learning

-gtCNV: fast copy number prediction using statistical learning gtCNV can run samples in parallel indicated by the -c or --cpu flag following an integer of the number of processes for fork (CPUs available)
+        gtCNV can run samples in parallel indicated by the -c or --cpu flag following an integer of the number of processes for fork (CPUs available)

 requires python 2.7 and following python libraries: pysam, pybedtools, pandas, numpy, scikit-learn